Products from Oil

 A

-fuel cell needs to be continuously supplied with a fuel and oxygen
+fuel cell needs to be continuously supplied with both a fuel

 with an electrolyte contained between them.